 The largest species of eel found in European waters, growing up to three meters in length the Conger is relatively common around British shores living amongst rocks and hiding inside shipwrecks.
-It is rarely eaten and usually chucked back when caught by fishermen.
+Rarely taken home for eating, congers usually go back when caught by fishermen.

-Eels caught by UK boats for sport that are not returned are exported to the EU as we Brits are not fond of these slippery predators.
+Our European cousins seem to like these slippery predators so commercially caught eels go to mainly the French and Spanish.
 However, they make really good meals with their firm flesh and distinctive taste.
 This makes them particularly suitable for Portuguese Caldeira or French bouillabaisse style cooking.

 I am on a mission to raise the culinary profile of the conger eel.
 So I have collected together some really great recipes which bring out the best in this impressive fish.

 - 1 kg Conger eel steaks

 - 2 tbsp Breadcrumbs

 - Sea salt to taste

 - Put the fish on a baking dish and season with salt, pepper, lemon juice and lemon slices.
 Let it marinate for about 20 minutes.

 - Preheat the oven to 180ºC (350ºF).
 Drizzle the fish with 150 ml of the olive oil and bake for about 20 minutes.
 Occasionally, drizzle the fish with the sauce.

 - Meanwhile, put the parsley and the garlic in a food processor and pulse until well chopped.
 Put the mixture in a bowl, add the breadcrumbs and thyme and mix all ingredients.